 The photo shoot was a bit ad hoc – a friend of mine, Kelly who was working on her very first Victorian garments under my tutelage, finished the frock and while trying it on we realized that seasonal foliage would make a great background. a quick plan was made for a shoot in a few days time – and I decided to change my schedule a bit so that I could make use of the bluebells as well.

-And since a Natural Form suit was on the books, and i had all the fabrics for it, and the colours would worked too, I went for it. with gusto!
+And since a Natural Form suit was on the books, and I had all the fabrics for it, and the colours would work too, I went for it.
+With gusto!

 This was the inspiration plate…

 The dress is in silk faille – looks grey but in fact is a tiny white and blue stripe, from Renaissance Fabrics.
 It is paired with stormy blue silk taffeta.

 I drafted the pattern for the jacket ( I hadn’t made a lot of jackets so far, this one was only a second one!), made a mock up, fitted and was ready to cut the thing.
 For once I had to be careful – I didn’t have much of that faille, and I wanted to have enough for all those pleats! there were some serious calculations going on before I cut the panels for the pleats…..

 And this is what my freedrafting patterns looks like….. don’t worry, the book will have more user friendly versions….